gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

    Eventual consistency allows for temporary inconsistency between replicas with the assurance that they will eventually converge to a consistent state, while consistency ensures immediate and strong consistency across all replicas at all times.

+# Two types of data processing system: OLAP (online analytical processing) and OLTP (online transaction processing)

+MongoDB is primarily used for OLTP workloads due to its strengths in handling transactional operations and real-time data, it can also support some OLAP-style queries and analytics to a certain extent.

+## What is OLTP (Online Transactional Processing)?

+- It is designed to handle day-to-day operational tasks, including simple lookups, retrieving, modifying individual records.
+For example, finding a customer id and retrieving their orders

+- It handles many updates, such as updating customer information or processing payments.

+- It handles real-time transactions like online purchases or banking transactions.
+So, strong consistency is crucial to ensure data integrity.

+## What is OLAP (Online Analytical Processing)?

+- It is designed to perform complex analytical queries and generating reports to support decision-making processes.

+- It involves operations such as aggregations, joins on large data sets.
+For example, calculating total revenue by stores, product, clerk, or date range.
+However, it does not handle direct updates.

+- It focus on providing fast query response times rather then data integrity.

 # CAP theorem and its implications for selecting a NoSQL database

 Distribution is important in NoSQL because of its characteristics.
 It relies on horizontal scaling out to handle growth/large data sets.
 CAP theorem provides a fundamental understanding to complexities of distributed system design.
 It helps in making informed decisions that align with the application's requirements and the system's architectural goals.